L I N K E - N e w s l e t t e r , 2 0 0 2

 I managed to get into the Fergus Scottish Festival on little more than a month's notice!
 They did a recount of their vendor spaces and found they had a half-spot left.
 Not only were the vendors some of the friendliest and most open people I met, but the folks camped behind us were from the U.S., a family with the last name of Fergus, who come every year to the Fergus Scottish Festival to hold their family reunion.
 Are they Scottish?
 Nope.
 Irish?
 Nope.
 English?
 Nope.
 Good ol' Amurrican Southland, drawl & all.
 Why celebrate a family reunion so far away from their family roots?
 Because their last name is Fergus, and the town they celebrate in is Fergus.
 No other reason.

 I also met a fellow in Fergus who really likes chain mail.
 Really REALLY.
 He brought his motorcycle to the festival and showed me the gas tank and fenders.
 Other folks get fancy paint jobs on their bikes - this fellow got chain.
 Real European knit 4-in-1, 1/4" galvanized rings covering the gas tank and fenders, with hand-formed hooks to catch under the fenders and hold the chain in place.
 We dressed him up in a stainless hood and Defender's Jacket, and snapped a photo.
-You can find it on www.chainmailguy.com/men.htm at the bottom of the page.
+You can find it in the Gallery.
 He says the only problem he has with riding while wearing his kilt is that occasionally the wind grabs the front and flashes him to oncoming traffic.

 I also met a fellow who has a galvanized steel Bishop's mantle made of 3/8" dia. galvanized steel.
 He wanted a hood for it, and we decided on a brass top to offset the grey of the steel around the shoulders.
 When he tried on a sample hood that I had available, he found that my hood didn't catch or pull hair like his mantle does.
 I was able to show him that the rings on his piece were cut with sidecutters, with the point in the middle, and you could see light through the joins in each ring.
 Then I showed him the rings in my hood he just tried on, and pointed out how the rings are offset cut, making it possible to close the rings such that one can't feel the join.
 I also showed him that you can't see light through my joins.
 This cures the hair-pulling problem.